france-connect/data-providers-examples/nodejs_ES6/README.md

 npm start
 ```

+## Connected installation (optional)

-Note that when calling the application this will call a local mock of FranceConnect integration server.
+Note that the previous installation use a local mock of FranceConnect integration server.

 If you are to use this app alongside the [service provider example](https://github.com/france-connect/identity-providers-examples/blob/master/NodeJSES6/data/database.csv),
 you must set `"useFcMock": false,` in config/config.json then relaunch the server.